guillenery/books-catalogue-scrapping/README.md

 **STEP 01:**  use a browser to understand the tags structure for the website, and find where the data we need is embedded within the code.

-**STEP 02:** scrap the catalogue pages to get a dataset of titles available with their respective categories.
+**STEP 02:** scrap the catalogue pages to get a dataset of titles available (urls) with their respective categories.

-**STEP 03:** use the list of titles created in step 02 to access the books pages to scrap for the remaining information needed.
+**STEP 03:** use the list of urls created in step 02 to access the books pages to scrap for the remaining information needed.

-**STEP 04: join** the tables on step 02 and step 03, using the title of the books as a key.
+**STEP 04: join** create a table with the scrapped data.

-**STEP 05:** export the data to *.csv and deliver it to Coffee&Cookies.
+**STEP 05:** transform and clean the data, and export it to *.csv and deliver it to Coffee&Cookies.

 ### ⏩ Inputs

 I will use [https://books.toscrape.com](https://books.toscrape.com) as a source for the data.
 It is a website made for scrapping and can be used free of charge.

+### 🚀 Next Steps
+- Add Pagination feature for categories that have more than 20 books.
+The ones requested by Coffee&Cookies didn't, but it would be nice to have it ready.
+- Add an interactive filter to select the categories.
+- Send this to production for a better usage, possibly using streamlit and heroku.